bmlt-enabled/bmlt-data-converter/README.md

 ## Deploying

-New deploys are down with every push to the main branch.
+New deploys are done with every push to the main branch.
 You can deploy one manually by running:

 ```bash
 npm run deploy